 Would repeal the tax-exempt status on advance refunding bonds, making the interest taxable.
 JCT says, “The proposal repeals the exclusion from gross income for interest on a bond issued to advance refund another bond.”
 The House GOP proposal summary says, “Interest on advance refunding bonds (i.e., refunding bonds issued more than 90 days before the redemption of the refunded bonds) would be taxable.
 Interest on current refunding bonds would continue to be tax-exempt.”
 This change would increase federal revenues by more than $17 billion for over nine years.

-Would no longer allow bond issuers to issue tax-credit and direct-pay bonds, including qualified zone academy bonds (QZABs) and qualified school construction bonds (QSCBs).
-“The proposal prospectively repeals authority to issue tax-credit bonds and direct-pay bonds.”
+Would no longer allow bond issuers to issue tax-credit bonds, including tax-credit qualified zone academy bonds (QZABs) and qualified school construction bonds (QSCBs).
+“The proposal prospectively repeals authority to issue tax-credit bonds.”
 The House GOP proposal summary says, “The rules relating to tax credit bonds generally would be repealed.
 Holders and issuers would continue receiving tax credits and payments for tax credit bonds already issued, but no new bonds could be issued.”
 This change would reduce federal expenses by $500 million for nine years.

 What does this mean for school districts?

-School districts can currently issue tax-exempt government bonds and qualified PABs to help finance school facility construction and renovation projects, providing low-risk, stable, and secure investment options for investors.
+School districts can currently issue tax-exempt government bonds and qualified PABs (public schools rely on the former, and private/charter schools often rely on the latter) to help finance school facility construction and renovation projects, providing low-risk, stable, and secure investment options for investors.
 Although their yield is lower than corporate bonds, the interest income that investors receive from these bonds is free from federal taxes.
 However, by repealing their tax-exempt status, they lose their appeal for investors, who could invest in higher-yield corporate bonds if they’re going to have to pay taxes on interest income anyway.

-Finally, school districts will have even fewer financing tools/options available, as the tax proposal would prohibit districts from issuing tax-credit and direct-pay bonds.
-These bonds include QZABs and QSCBs, which are cost-effective options since these bonds generally don’t bear interest.
+Finally, school districts will have even fewer financing tools/options available, as the tax proposal would prohibit districts from issuing tax-credit bonds, including tax-credit QZABs and QSCBs, which are cost-effective financing options since these bonds generally don’t bear interest.
 Instead, they provide bondholders with a tax credit they can claim as a federal subsidy in lieu of tax exemption on interest income on their federal tax bill.
-But, under this proposal, districts will no longer be able to issue QZABs, QSCBs, tax-exempt advance refunding bonds, or tax-exempt qualified PABs, removing many of the tools at districts’ disposal for financing school facility projects.
+But, under this proposal, districts will no longer be able to issue tax-credit QZABs or QSCBs, tax-exempt advance refunding bonds, or tax-exempt qualified PABs, removing many of the tools at districts’ disposal for financing school facility projects and refinancing outstanding debt.

 How can you advocate on this issue?